istio/istio.io/content/blog/2018/egress-tcp/index.md

 1. Modify the deployment spec of a version of the _ratings_ microservice that uses a MySQL database, to use your database instance.
-The spec is in [samples/bookinfo/platform/kube/bookinfo-ratings-v2-mysql.yaml](https://github.com/istio/istio/blob/release-1.0/samples/bookinfo/platform/kube/bookinfo-ratings-v2-mysql.yaml) of an Istio releasearchive.
+The spec is in [samples/bookinfo/platform/kube/bookinfo-ratings-v2-mysql.yaml](https://github.com/istio/istio/blob/release-1.0/samples/bookinfo/platform/kube/bookinfo-ratings-v2-mysql.yaml) of an Istio release archive.
 Edit the following lines:

     {{< text yaml >}}
     - name: MYSQL_DB_HOST